phanx-wow/GridStatusHealTrace/README.txt

 Features
 --------

 GridStatusHealTrace adds a status to Grid to show you who was healed by your multi-target healing spells.

-By default, it traces healing from Chain Heal, Circle of Healing, Divine Hymn, Holy Nova, and Light of Dawn.
-You can add other heals to trace in the status menu, under Grid > Statuses > Heal trace > Add new spell.
+By default, it traces healing from Chain Heal, Chi Burst, Chi Torpedo, Chi Wave, Circle of Healing, Divine Hymn, Healing Sphere, Holy Nova, Holy Radiance, Light of Dawn, Tranquility, Uplift, and Wild Mushroom:
+Bloom.
+When you heal a group member with one of these spells, the status will briefly appear to show you where your healing went.

+You can configure how long the status is shown, or add other healing spells to trace in the Grid options menu for the status.

 Dependencies
 ------------

-GridStatusHealingReduced is a plugin for Grid, and does nothing by itself.
-The latest version of Grid can be downloaded from:
+Obviously, you need Grid installed in order for this to do anything!
+You can get the latest version of Grid here:

 * http://www.wowinterface.com/downloads/info5747-Grid.html
 * http://www.curse.com/addons/wow/grid